It can tear apart the fabric of a community, hamper productivity and even drive some to change jobs. But office gossip has its benefits.

 The series has long chronicled the challenges women faced in the 1960s workplace, and the symptomatic rivalries that resulted.
 So the rare kinship between the two female colleagues brought to light an occasion when co-worker gossip is productive.
 Maybe it’s easier to swallow in a former era and in a fictional format, but there’s an argument for properly placed office gossip even today.

 “If someone shares gossip with you, it bonds you together,” Fort Knox psychology professor Frank McAndrew, Ph D. told Forbes Woman earlier this year.
 “It creates trust.
-If you’re not in the loop, you feel ostracized.”
+If you’re not in the loop, you feel ostracised.”